sdew021/NewsApplication/README.md

 # NewsApplication
-A basic new portal using AngularJs and MySql.
+A basic news portal using AngularJs and MySql.